aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridpicture/_index.md

 ```

-the ID of the picture.
+Gets /Sets the ID of the picture.

 **Returns:**
 java.lang.String